Super-JK/radiorecord-tui/readme.md

 - Program crash when ascii.json is not found (Create auto gen with tools.rs)
 - Better handling of the various exception (Especially within the "api")
 - Rewrite the ui part to make it more clear and clean
-- Find where come the thread that doesn't dye
+- Find where come the thread that doesn't die
-- Find/make a better audio backend/player due to poor audio quality
+- ~~Find/make a better audio backend/player due to poor audio quality~~
 - Write documentation
 - Remove the need to write the stream to a tempfile.